Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Current Models Disagree

 \section{Current Models Disagree}

 Recent causal inference papers \cite{veitch2019embeddings, roberts2018adjusting, dechoudhury2016mental_chi, chandrasekharan2017ban, bhattacharya2016information} have used social media histories to adjust for confounding.
-Each of these papers uses a different model: BERT in \citet{veitch2019embeddings}, topic modeling in \citet{roberts2018adjusting}, and logistic regression in \citet{dechoudhury2016mental_chi}.
-For all of these studies, ground truth causal effects are unavailable, and so we cannot tell if the chosen model was correct.
-However, we \textit{can} compute their prediction accuracy on propensity scores, and see if their $ATE$ estimates agree---if they don't, then at most one disagreeing model can be correct.
+Each of these papers uses a different \new{propensity score} model: BERT in \citet{veitch2019embeddings}, topic modeling in \citet{roberts2018adjusting}, logistic regression in \citet{dechoudhury2016mental_chi}, \new{Mahalanobis distance matching in \citet{chandrasekharan2017ban}, and Granger Causality in \citet{bhattacharya2016information}.} For all of these studies, ground truth causal effects are unavailable, and so we cannot tell if the chosen model was correct.
+However, we \textit{can} compute the accuracy of their propensity scores (accuracy of a binary classifier predicting treatment assignment), and see if their $ATE$ estimates agree---if they don't, then at most one disagreeing model can be correct.